List of cancelled Super NES games

 The Super Nintendo Entertainment System (SNES), known as the Super Famicom in Japan, is a video game console released by Nintendo in 1990 as the successor to the Nintendo Entertainment System.
 The system enjoyed great success until being succeeded by the Nintendo 64 in 1996.
 During its lifetime, multiple games for the system were cancelled during development for reasons such as financial troubles, quality concerns, or the desire to shift to developing 3D games for newer consoles such as the Nintendo 64 and PlayStation.
 This list documents games that were confirmed to be announced or in development for the SNES at some point but did not end up being released for it.
-This includes some games that were officially cancelled, only to be finished and receive an aftermarket release decades after official support for the system had ended.
+This includes some games that were cancelled or never officially released, only to be finished and receive an aftermarket release decades after official support for the system had ended.

 Games

 There are currently ' games on this list.
 (Note: This number is always up to date by this script.)